Attempto/ACE-in-GF/README.md

 ### Translating from ACE to other languages

-See the Makefile targets, that have the prefix `lin_`.
+Use the following Makefile targets to generate and store the linearizations.

+	lin_ontograph_40_save
+	lin_ontograph_ext_save
+	lin_Geography_save
+	lin_acewiki_aceowl_save

+All the linearizations except for `acewiki_aceowl` are also under version control.

 ### Generating with ACE-in-GF and parsing with Codeco